xor2003/dosbox-staging/README.md

 4. File -> Produce .lst and .map
 5. Convert .lst using Masm2c to .cpp
 6. Put .cpp into /src/custom/src and binary/data to /src
-7. Prepare Makefile and init.cpp inside /src/custom/src/
+7. Prepare meson.build and init.cpp inside /src/custom/src/
 8. Build and execute

 Currently limited to real mode 16 bit DOS software.

-How converted instrumented debug execution works:
+How the converted instrumented debug execution works:

 1. Data segments are checked before program starts: it compares what dosbox loaded from disk and what data was translated.
 2. The hardware emulation is provided by Dosbox